 DAHLIAS DO NOT PRODUCE ONE KIND OF FLOWER.
 There are twelve different flower forms with blooms ranging from ten inches in diameter on the decorative (dinner plate) type down to the one inch pompons.
 The pompons may be only one foot tall while the dinner plate forms are up to six or seven feet tall.
 All are hybrids of two or three plants brought up from Mexico and South America in the 1800s.
 And, all are deer and rodent resistant.

 As with all bulbs, Dahlias perform best in a rich, well-drained soil.
 This means that our heavy clay soil has to be amended.
-Ideally, the whole bed is amended by covering it with 2 to 3 inches of an amendment such as Gold Rush, Bumper Crop, Forest Blend, steer manure, horse manure or rice hulls.
+Ideally, the whole bed is amended by covering it with 2 to 3 inches of an amendment such as Master Nursery Gold Rush, Master Nursery Bumper Crop, Master Nursery Forest Blend, steer manure, horse manure or rice hulls.
 Next sprinkle Gypsum over the area at ten pounds per 100 square feet and Master Start Fertilizerat five pounds per 250 square feet.
 A little more or less is alright but don’t short change the amendment.
-Next, dig or roto-til these components together to a depth of six to eight inches.
+Next; dig or roto-til these components together to a depth of six to eight inches.
 If you are unable to amend the whole bed then amend each hole with the same materials before planting your bulbs.

 Dahlias should not be planted as individuals.
 Rather plant them in groups of six or more with short varieties in front, tall varieties in back and 24 to 36 inches apart.
 Dahlias need six or more hours of full sun each day.